MSc Molecular NeuroscienceFind a programme

 The MSc in Molecular Neuroscience can open up a number of different career paths.
 Many graduates of the programme have secured PhD studentships here in the UK or in other parts of the world, including the US, Australia and Germany.
 This often leads to a career in research or academia (eg as a research assistant or research associate, teaching fellow, lecturer).

 Other graduates have gone on to a career in industry, scientific writing or clinical trial co-ordination.
-Some graduates have gone into medicine studies after completing the course.
-Staff are available to discuss prospective career pathways with students who undertake the programme.
+Some graduates have gone into medicine studies after completing the programme.
+Staff are available to discuss prospective career pathways with students who undertake this MSc.

 Find out more about becoming a student at Bristol, applying for a visa and the support we offer to international students.